JasonOei/MobileApplication/README.md

-The following file is a mobile application which i developed with some features
+The following file is a mobile application which i developed with features using JAVA along with the UI/UX interfaces